bmeg/iceberg/README.md

 > A iceberg user should be able to move towards loading a given data base without referring to how the data was harvested and stored.

+> This repo should limit itself to central schemas.
+Tooling, submission and manifest repos will refer to this to retrieve schemas definitions.